1933 Long Beach earthquake: Damage

 Major damage occurred in the densely populated city of Long Beach on the south-facing coast of Los Angeles County.
 However, the damage was also found in the industrial area south of downtown Los Angeles.
-An estimated 75,000 mi^{2} area was impacted, being felt as far as San Joaquin Valley, Owens Valley, and Northern Baja California.
+An estimated 75,000 mi^{2} area was impacted, and the earthquake was felt as far away as San Joaquin Valley, Owens Valley, and Northern Baja California.

 A significant amount of damage occurred due to unfavorable geological conditions (landfill, water-soaked alluvium) combined with poorly constructed buildings.
 In Long Beach, buildings collapsed, water tanks fell through roofs, and houses were tossed off their foundations.
 School buildings were among the structures that incurred the most severe damage.
 Within seconds, 120 schools within the Long Beach area were damaged, 70 of which were destroyed.
 It was recognized that unreinforced masonry bearing walls were the reason that school buildings suffered so much damage.

 On March 20, 2008, a Los Angeles Times article stated that "the 1933 quake changed the landscape, leading to improved school construction standards and a heightened awareness of earthquake risks."
 Among other buildings, the La Grande Station, the main Los Angeles terminal of the Atchison, Topeka, and Santa Fe Railroad, was heavily damaged.